Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Introduction

-A spectrum of poisoning attacks exists in the literature. \emph{Backdoor data poisoning} causes a model to misclassify test-time samples that contain a \emph{trigger} -- a visual feature in images or a particular character sequence in the natural language setting \citep{chen2017targeted, dai2019backdoor, hiddentrigger, cleanlabelbackdoor}.
+Poisoning attacks can be put into two broad categories. \emph{Backdoor data poisoning} causes a model to misclassify test-time samples that contain a \emph{trigger} -- a visual feature in images or a particular character sequence in the natural language setting \citep{chen2017targeted, dai2019backdoor, hiddentrigger, cleanlabelbackdoor}.
 For example, one might tamper with training images so that a vision system fails to identify any person wearing a shirt with the trigger symbol printed on it.
 In this threat model, the attacker modifies data at both train time (by placing poisons) and at inference time (by inserting the trigger). \emph{Triggerless} poisoning attacks, on the other hand, do not require modification at inference time \citep{biggio2012poisoning, metapoison, munoz2017towards, frogs, polytope, bullseye, witches}.
 A variety of innovative backdoor and triggerless poisoning attacks -- and defenses -- have emerged in recent years, but inconsistent and perfunctory experimentation has rendered performance evaluations and comparisons misleading.

-In this paper, we develop a unified framework for benchmarking and evaluating a wide range of poison attacks.
+In this paper, we develop a framework for benchmarking and evaluating a wide range of poison attacks on image classifiers.
+Specifically, we provide a way to compare attack strategies and shed light on the differences between them.

 Our goal is to address the following weaknesses in the current literature.
 First, we observe that the reported success of poisoning attacks in the literature is often dependent on specific (and sometimes unrealistic) choices of network architecture and training protocol, making it difficult to assess the viability of attacks in real-world scenarios.
 Second, we find that the percentage of training data that an attacker can modify, the standard budget measure in the poisoning literature, is not a useful metric for comparisons.
 The flaw in this metric invalidates comparisons because even with a fixed percentage of the dataset poisoned, the success rate of an attack can still be strongly dependent on the dataset size, which is not standardized across experiments to date.
 Third, we find that some attacks that claim to be ``clean label,'' such that poisoned data still appears natural and properly labeled upon human inspection, are not.

 Our proposed benchmarks measure the effectiveness of attacks in standardized scenarios using modern network architectures.
 We benchmark from-scratch training scenarios and also white-box and black-box transfer learning settings.
 Also, we constrain poisoned images to be \emph{clean} in the sense of small perturbations.
 Furthermore, our benchmarks are publicly available as a proving ground for existing and future data poisoning attacks.